risk-first/website/menagerie/Operational-Risk.md

   - Using code to automate previously manual Operations functions, like monitoring and releasing.
   - Involving Operations in the planning and design, so that the delivered software is optimised for the environment it runs in.

+DevOps heavily borrows from the Agile movement, both of which will be covered in more detail in Part 4.

 ![DevOps Activities:  Development and Operations activities overlap one-another (Credit: Kharnagy, Wikipedia)](images/devops.png)